Code-Institute-Submissions/StephenKennyGains-FriendlyFitness_NovResub/README.md

 ## Font Choice

 I chose the roboto and Lato as they are two of the most popular fonts currently used and having familiarity in the site can help build a sense of trust in the user.
+I had experimented with other fonts but found that the two complimented each other well and givent that there is not a great deal of text through the site, the fonts felt easy on the eye to avoid any strain for the user.

+- #5C0F3E
+- #FFA500
+- #D3D3D3
+- #000
+- #fff

 ## Favicon
 -------------Create Favicon and Enter here -------------------